Is Seaweed Toxic to Dogs? What Every Coastal Dog Owner Should Know

 Warning signs include:

-If you suspect exposure, seek emergency veterinary care immediately.
+If you suspect exposure, its best to seek emergency veterinary care immediately.

 What About Seaweed in Dog Food or Supplements?